an7123/Privacy-Study-Sparse-CI/README.md

-# Sparse collaborative inference: positions vs values leakage (minimal)
+# Sparse collaborative inference: positions vs values leakage.

 A top-$k$ sparse activation transmits two things — the retained **values** and the **positions** (the support) that locate them.
 This ~150-line script isolates each and trains a learned inverse to